Skip to content

 The company specializes in providing integrated digital solutions that help businesses improve their online visibility, customer engagement, and revenue growth. …

 On July 6, 2026, the website of matrixwebagency.com appeared on the leak site of the safepay ransomware group.
-The agency, which provides digital marketing and web development services to businesses, had internal files exfiltrated following a ransomware attack.
-While the exact number of individuals whose data was exposed remains unknown, anyone whose personal or business information was stored in the compromised systems could be affected.
+The agency, which provides digital marketing and web development services to businesses, is claimed to have had internal files exfiltrated following a ransomware attack.
+While the exact number of individuals whose data may have been exposed remains unknown, anyone whose personal or business information was stored in the compromised systems could be affected.

 Public reporting indicates that safepay posted details of the breach on its dark web leak site.
 The data consists of internal files exfiltrated during the ransomware incident.
 No specific volume of records or list of exposed data types has been publicly detailed beyond the confirmation of stolen company files.
 The posting appeared on July 6, 2026, following the group’s typical pattern of publishing victim data after encryption and unsuccessful ransom negotiations.